Nblh (NBLH) Price Reaches $0.0000

-Nblh (NBLH) traded flat against the dollar during the 1-day period ending at 13:00 PM E.T. on May 31st.
-Nblh has a total market cap of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last day.
-Over the last week, Nblh has traded flat against the dollar.
-One Nblh token can now be purchased for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Nblh (NBLH) traded flat against the dollar during the 1 day period ending at 0:00 AM ET on June 3rd.
+One Nblh token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
+During the last week, Nblh has traded flat against the dollar.
+Nblh has a total market capitalization of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.